believer/devlog/pages/learning-in-public.md

 id: '60c5b2b0-169b-4fd8-a3e6-0e6f22d1c9ce'
 title: 'Learning in public'
 tags: page
+excerpt: |
-excerpt: Share your knowledge and insights.
+  Share your knowledge and insights.
 To do this in the most effective way you'll need to [[Explain in plain words]].
 This "forces" you to refine your thinking until you can explain the topic in the most accessible way.

 ---

-# Learning in public
+<h2 class="text-3xl font-semibold mb-4"><a href="/journals/Learning in public">Learning in public</a></h2>

 <div class="space-y-2">
 <div class="element-block ml-0"><div class="flex-1">Share your knowledge and insights.
 To do this in the most effective way you'll need to <a class="text-teal-400 group" href="/pages/explain-in-plain-words"><span class="text-gray-500 group-hover:text-yellow-500">[[</span>Explain in plain words<span class="text-gray-500 group-hover:text-yellow-500">]]</span></a>.
 This "forces" you to refine your thinking until you can explain the topic in the most accessible way.</div></div>